 Dylan Young represents clients in a variety of antitrust matters.
-His practice includes assisting clients with filing obligations under the Hart-Scott-Rodino Act, government reviews of mergers and acquisitions, and complex civil antitrust litigation.
-Mr. Young graduated with high honors from the George Washington University Law School, where he served as Senior Online Editor of the George Washington Law Review and was elected to the Order of the Coif.
+His practice includes complex civil antitrust litigation, merger filings under the Hart-Scott-Rodino Act, government investigations, and client counseling.
+Mr. Young graduated with high honors from The George Washington University Law School, where he served as Senior Online Editor of the George Washington Law Review and was elected to the Order of the Coif.
 Prior to law school, Mr. Young earned a Bachelor's degree in Political Science from Fordham University where he was elected to Phi Beta Kappa and served as Managing Editor of the Fordham Political Review.

 - Global payment card company in federal antitrust multidistrict litigation challenging interchange fees and other practices under the Sherman Act and state statutes.